cancellogic/Hoeffding-Integer/README.md

               plus add a quarter for all pairs that have the same xy values (include self again), plus a half for half equal & half lesser pairs.)

-If the above was multiplied by a value such that whole ranks were represented as four quarters, and the Pochhammer [n(n-1)(n-2)(n-3)(n-4)] was factored out to avoid fractions, the equation would look like:
+If Hoeffding's Dependence was multiplied by a value such that whole ranks were represented as four quarters, and the Pochhammer [n(n-1)(n-2)(n-3)(n-4)] was factored out to avoid fractions, the equation would look like:

         "H_integer D" = [ 16(n-2)(n-3)Sum[4(Qi-1)4(Qi-2)] + Sum[4(Ri-1)4(Ri-2)4(Si-1)4(Si-2)] - 4*2(n-2)Sum[4(Ri-2)4(Si-2)4(Qi-1)] ]
         simplified-->